amuta/weather_svc/README.md

 - **No database or Redis required** - Uses in-memory cache for simplicity.
 - **Caching by zip code** - Maximizes cache hit rate since many addresses map to the same zip.
-- **Hourly data filtering** - Always fetches and caches full data, filters at the model boundary based on `include_hourly` param to avoid cache fragmentation.
+- **Hourly data filtering** - Always fetches and caches full data, filters at the service layer based on `include_hourly` param to avoid cache fragmentation.

 ## License